mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 n2, n3 := mult(3) // n2 is 6 and n3 is 9
 ```

-Unless the function is very short, using this feature is frowned upon
+Unless the function is very short, using naked returns is frowned upon
 because the code is less readable than explicitly returning values.

 #### Function Types